plone/plone.restapi/docs/source/endpoints/relations.md

 ## Querying relations

-A query of relations must provide one single source, one single target or one single relationship.
+Relations can be queried by one single source, one single target or one single relation type.
 Combinations are allowed.
-source and target are UIDs or paths.
+source and target are a UID or a path.

+Queried relations require `View permission` on source and target.
-Relations with sources or targets for which the user does not have the `View permission` are omitted from the results.
+Therefore relations without permission to access by current user are omitted from the results.

-The relations are grouped by relation name, and the source and target are returned using the summarizer format.
+The relations are grouped by relation name, source and target are provided in summarizer format.

 ---